Skip to content

 The Complete Guide to DTF Printing (2026 Update)

 Direct to Film (DTF) printing is a heat transfer method that prints designs onto special PET film, applies adhesive powder, and heat-presses the transfer onto virtually any fabric type without pre-treatment.
-Whether you're a seasoned print shop owner or just starting your journey in custom printing, this comprehensive guide covers equipment, techniques, sizing charts, and troubleshooting for DTF printing.
+This pillar guide is written for shop owners, hobbyists, and operators evaluating DTF as a production method.
+It covers the process, equipment, fabric compatibility, ink chemistry, costs, quality factors, common myths, and the situations where buying ready-made transfers makes more sense than printing in-house.

 What is DTF Printing?

-DTF (Direct to Film) printing is a heat transfer method that involves printing designs onto a special film and then transferring them to fabric using heat and pressure.
-Unlike traditional screen printing or DTG (Direct to Garment), DTF offers incredible versatility and can be applied to various fabric types.
+DTF (Direct to Film) printing is a heat transfer method that prints designs onto a coated PET film and then transfers them to fabric using heat and pressure.
+Unlike traditional screen printing or DTG (Direct to Garment), DTF does not require pre-treatment of the garment, screens, or emulsion.
+The finished transfer carries its own white underbase and adhesive layer, which is why it bonds to so many different substrates.

 How Does the DTF Process Work Step by Step?